 - While being an expert at editing content is great, it is not a necessity.
 But you need to be good at spotting errors, inconsistencies, lack of style in the language, grammar mistakes, types, and so on.

 - Should have the knack to present information in a more consumable manner.
-Learn how to add bullet points, add additional images, present insightful infographics, add subheadings, reduce fluff, break up paragraphs, and so on.
+Learn how to add bullet points, add additional images, present insightful infographics templates, add subheadings, reduce fluff, break up paragraphs, and so on.

 - Create well-defined personas and add them and use them when creating content so that your targeting is always targeted.